tedconf/symfony-doc-unofficial/reference/en/02-YAML.markdown

 makes a difference between arrays (sequences) and hashes (mappings).

-This section describes the minimum set of features you will need to use YAML as a coniguration file format in symfony, although the YAML format is capable of describing much more complex nested data structures.
+This section describes the minimum set of features you will need to use YAML as a configuration file format in symfony, although the YAML format is capable of describing much more complex nested data structures.

 Scalars